The Digital Policy Alliance (EURIM) is the politically neutral, cross-party policy voice of the internet and technology sector.

 HOW WE OPERATE

-We focus on digitally-related topics – such as digital national infrastructure, Brexit, cyber security and e-crime, data protection, e-skills, digital age verification, next generation Internet and Smart UK – and form working groups which produce plain language summary briefings for Parliamentarians, Ministers, civil servants and industry members.
-We promote our findings to policy decision-makers and influencers through a programme of targeted events and publication of briefings, reports and papers.
+We focus on digitally-related topics – such as digital national infrastructure, cyber security and e-crime, data protection, e-skills, age verification and internet safety and Smart Society – and form working groups which produce plain language summary briefings for Parliamentarians, Ministers, civil servants and industry members.
+We distribute our findings to policy decision-makers and influencers through a programme of targeted events and publication of briefings, reports and papers.

 WHAT WE ARE NOT